Donald Trump Team Now Says Robert Mueller Must Testify To Congress Because They Want Republicans To Grill Him

 Former Trump lawyer John Dowd, however, claimed to The Daily Beast that Mueller’s report was “one of the most dishonest reports ever,” and that Mueller’s reluctance to testify stems from Mueller’s own alleged knowledge that he “pulled a fast one.”
 But Dowd did not explain which elements of the Mueller report he found to be “dishonest.”

-In his public statement Wednesday, as in his report which may be accessed online via The New York Times, Mueller said that he was unable to “exonerate” Trump of obstruction of justice allegations.
+In his public statement Wednesday, as in his report, which may be accessed online via The New York Times, Mueller said that he was unable to “exonerate” Trump of obstruction of justice allegations.
 He also emphasized that “Russian intelligence officers who were part of the Russian military launched a concerted attack on our political system,” and that the attack was designed to help Trump.

-Trump, speaking to reporters Thursday morning seemed particularly irritated by Mueller’s emphasis on the Russian election attack, protesting, “Russia did not help me get elected.
+Trump, speaking to reporters Thursday morning, seemed particularly irritated by Mueller’s emphasis on the Russian election attack.

+“Russia did not help me get elected.
 You know who got me elected?
 You know who got me elected?
-I got me elected,” as Inquisitr reported.
+I got me elected,” he said, as The Inquisitr reported.